NOAA-GSL/GeoFLOW/docs/doxy/user_configuration.md

   in the JSON input file.
 If the "restart_index" is 0, this always starts a new run.

-## G. Configure output and ``Observers''.
+## G. Configure output and "Observers".

   Output is necessary if we want to analyze PDE solutions, to monitor a run, or if we simply want to be able to restart a solution to continue an integration.
-  In GeoFLOW, each type of output is considered to be an ``observer'', which refers to something that peeks at the solution while it's being integrated.
+  In GeoFLOW, each type of output is considered to be an "observer", which refers to something that peeks at the solution while it's being integrated.

   Currently, there are two classes of observers: binary output or restart observers,